gregorynicholas/flask-telegram/README.md

-# Flask App Engine Messages
+# flask-gae_messages

 --------------

-Flask extension module for working with messages using the mail & xmpp api's on App Engine.
+Flask extension for working with messages using the mail & xmpp apis on App Engine.

 ----